Why Can't I Delete a Shared Drive from Google Drive?

 - You can get 5 GB of free data traffic per month to back up data between clouds.
 If the traffic is not enough, you can upgrade your MultCloud account to get more data traffic with superfast backup speed.

 - In "Task List", MultCloud offers you a great way to manage all the versions of each Cloud Backup task.

 The "Cloud Backup" function is suitable for backing up files between individual accounts, but how to back up all your team accounts from one domain or business cloud to another before deleting the Shared Drives of these accounts?

 Well, MultCloud offers a specially designed function called "Team Transfer" for your team to migrate Shared Drive or other clouds of multiple accounts to another domain or business cloud with a single click.

 The Shared Drive couldn't be deleted problem would probably appear if you don't clear the Shared Drive before deleting or you don't have enough permission to delete the Shared Drive.

-After looking through the full guide on how to delete a Shared Drive in Google Drive and a helpful way to backup Shared Drive to another account, now you can carefully follow the preparation and instruction to remove Shared Drive from Google Drive at once.
+After looking through the full guide on how to delete a Shared Drive in Google Drive and a helpful way to backup Shared Drive to another account, now you can successfully remove Shared Drive from Google Drive at once.

 Besides, since the files stored in Shared Drives are always important for a team, you can use MultCloud to backup Shared Drives to other clouds or migrate Shared Drive to OneDrive for Business before deleting them.